pengwingokla/MetaAI-segment-anything-model/assignment-2-video-search/README.md

 ## 2.3 Embedding model
 Refer to /3-embedding-model

+1. ROI_bbox_compile.py
+Use model to obtain bbox info and store in ROI.csv file
+2. ROI_draw_bbox.py
+Produce pictures with bbox info in ROI.csv file to validate prediction and store them in '/image-cropped-roi' folder.
+3. ROI_crop.py
+Function to crop images in original frames based on the bbox info of detected objects.
+4. autoencoder-img-processing.py
+Perform image preprocessing to prepare image dimension for the model input.
+This includes resizing the image to (128, 128, 3), convert the image to grayscale, convert the image to a numpy array like MNIST dataset, and normalize.
+This produces "./mnistlikedataset224x1.npz" file containing the image array.
+5. autoencoder-main.py
+This is the main training file containing the custom convolutional autoencoder architecture.
+6. autoencoder-img-reconstruction.ipynb
+Demonstration of the model's performance through image reconstruction.
+7. autoencoder-similarity-search.ipynb
+Demonstration of cosine similarity search to query top 5 images based on an embedding.

 ## Indexing the embeddings
 Use docker compose to bring up two docker containers, your application container with the dev environment (you must have done this in Step 1) and a second container with postgres.